idvorkin/idvorkin.github.io/_d/enabling-environment.md

 - Some of the [features](https://github.com/idvorkin/idvorkin.github.io) in the readme.
 - Tons of [VIM/CLI stuff](https://github.com/idvorkin/settings)

-At its core, we have writing
+At its core, is writing:

 {% include summarize-page.html src="/writing" %}